dtonhofer/prolog_notes/swipl_notes/about_operators/README.md

 X = ⊓ ∆ ∆ ⊓g(x).
 ```

-Mixing with a prefix operator having lower precedence value does not work:
+Mixing with a prefix operator having lower precedence value (i.e. higher precedence) does not work:

 ```
 ?-